Davtax/arXiv-sorter/README.md

 CSS files for both light and dark mode are provided.
 In the dark mode, the colors are inverted, so the highlighting is still visible.

+## Figures detection
+By default, the program will download the .PDF file of the manuscript from arXiv, and extract the first figure.
+This is saved as a .PNG file in a local folder, and linked in the markdown file.
+If the markdown file is deleted, the next execution of the program will clean up the local folder with the figures.
+The detection of the figures is done via the [PDFFigures2](https://github.com/allenai/pdffigures2) library.
+Sometimes, PFFigures2 is not able to detect the figure, or misunderstand some text as a figure.
+Finally, the extraction of the figure to a .PNG file is done via [PyMuPDF](https://github.com/pymupdf/PyMuPDF).
+After the extraction, the .PDF files saved in local are deleted.
+The process of downloading the .PDF file, detecting and extracting the figure is time-consuming, so it is only done for new manuscripts, and those new versions of the manuscripts that contain the keywords.
+However, it can be entirely disabled with the `--image` flag (see below).

+> [!WARNING]
+> The program will download the .PDF files directly from the arXiv website.
+> There is a waiting time between each download to avoid being blocked by the arXiv server.
+> However, sometimes the server will block the IP address.
+> In this case, you will not be able to enter the arXiv website for a few hours.
+> Use this program under your own responsibility.

 ## Optional arguments

 When running the program from the terminal, you can use the following optional arguments: